andreasmang/chameleonline/README.md

 * Inverse Problems Governed by Dynamical Systems
 * Numerical Methods for Machine Learning

+### Invited Research Talks
+The summer school featured two virtual talks from Dr. Georg Stadler (NYU) and Dr. Arvind Saibaba (NC State) on Friday.

 ### Participants

-40 participants attended the workshop.
+Over 40 participants attended the first installment of this summer school.
 They discussed the presented material, worked on project assignments related to the material covered during the lectures, and participated in a poster presentation.
-The participants are listed on the following webpage.
+The participants are listed on the following [webpage](pages/2025-SUMMERSCHOOL.md).

+### Support
+The summer school is financially supported by NSF under the award [DMS-2145845](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2145845) and by the Research Computing Data Core at the University of Houston.